xxx152/final/README.md

 - macOS pygame tip: if window creation fails, try `--headless` or ensure a graphical session (no SSH-only).
 - Torch install varies by CUDA availability.
 The `torch` entry in `requirements.txt` installs CPU build via PyPI by default.
 For GPU, install a matching wheel separately.

+## Configuration

+Default training parameters (episodes, steps, learning rate, etc.) are defined in `src/constants.py`.
+You can edit this file to tune the training process.

 ## Saved artifacts

 - RL model: `param/rl_net_<timestamp>.pth`